cs1302uga/cs1302-hw7.6/README.md

 1. Compile and run the code using the provided compile script (`compile.sh`).

+1. Enter an invalid URL into the `TextField` and click the load button.
+The starter code includes a method called `alertError` that displays an error message within an `Alert` window.
+Take a minute to look over the code in that method.

 1. Consider the following screenshot and associated containment heirarchy:

    <table>